 Mount Evans jagged peak rises 14,265 feet above sea level.

-Mount Evans by Motorcycle
+Mount Blue Sky (formerly Mount Evans) by Motorcycle

 Share this article...

-Updated for the 2023 riding season.
+Updated for the 2025 riding season.

 If getting high without chemicals is something you like to try, then you’ll love Mount Evans Colorado.
 Tucked away in the aptly named Mount Evans Wilderness range of the Rocky Mountains in Colorado, Mount Evans offers motorcyclists the opportunity to ride the highest paved road in North America.
 Be warned, the Mount Evans Scenic Byway will test even an experienced rider’s confidence as it climbs from 7,500 feet in Idaho Springs Colorado to a breathtaking 14,130 feet at the Summit Interpretive Area.
 Just one reason every serious sport touring motorcyclist should put this destination on their bucket list.